 - 100ml of fresh cream

 - 2 l of water

 How to make

-- Quickly seal and brown the lamb meat on a splash of hot oil
+- Quickly seal and brown the lamb meat on hot fat or sunflower oil

-- Add the finely copped onion and clove of garlic, saute till the onion begins to turn translucent
+- Add the finely copped onion and clove of garlic, sauté until the onion begins to turn translucent

 - When the meat is almost ready add the chopped vegetables and peas.

 - Mix the sour cream with the flour mix till smooth, ladle in a bit of hot liquid from the soup and stir repeat till it gets to an easy to pour consistency and add to the soup.
 Stir vigorously till the soup is slightly thickened by the flour, our in the plain cream and add the tarragon, bring to boil point then remove from heat